sophietheopossum/blood-of-the-chimera/README.md

 currently in development, an attempt to add a new use flag

 ### `kde-apps/dolphin`
-BROKEN
-currently in development, an attempt to patch in ability to run as admin through sudo using the opensuse patch.
+a modified version of the official ebuild with the ability to run as admin through sudo using the opensuse patch.
 This is supposedly less secure but functions closer to how a user would expect it to.

 ### `sci-geosciences/josm`
 mirror of the rindeal ebuild, version is bumped.